Tep1g/notes/content/Gem5/Exercises/Exercise 1.md

 hostOpRate                                     656317                       # Simulator op (including micro ops) rate (op/s) ((Count/Second))
 ```

-[This diagram](Gem5/images/config.dot.pdf) is also generated upon simulation.
-This diagram visualizes the hardware that we configured in `simple.py`.
+[This diagram](Gem5/images/config.dot.pdf) is also generated upon simulation, this visualizes the hardware that we configured in `simple.py`.